Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Introduction

 \section{Introduction}

 Data-driven computational mechanics (DDCM) emerged nearly a decade ago as a novel numerical approach in the field of computational mechanics.
 Firstly introduced in \cite{ortiz_ddcm_2016}, the direct DDCM approach enables the use of constitutive data (i.e. stress-strain pairs) obtained from experiments, bypassing the need for ad-hoc material models and avoiding information loss.
 The main idea is to formulate the boundary-value or initial-boundary-value problem as an optimization problem, seeking the stress-strain pairs from a given dataset that are closest to those pairs satisfying the equilibrium, compatibility, boundary, and initial conditions \cite{ortiz_ddcm_2016,Kirchdoerfer2017ddcm,Kirchdoerfer2018ddcmDyn}.
 Minimizing the distance between these two pairs is obtained by finding the global minima of an objective function that is the weighted sum of the square $L^2$-norm of this distance.
 Hence, the resulting optimization problem is often considered as a distance-minimizing problem, or a discrete–continuous quadratic optimization problem due to the discrete and continuous nature of the dataset and the variable fields, respectively.
 In \cite{ortiz_ddcm_2016}, the authors proposed a solving strategy that begins with randomly chosen but fixed initial stress-strain pairs and solves for solution that satisfies the constraint set and are simultaneously closest to these initial pairs.
 It then searches for new stress-strain pairs from the dataset that are closest to those from the obtained variable fields, i.e. the obtained structural solution, and repeats these steps until the stress-strain data converges to the same value.
-This idea is the same as the alternating direction method (ADM) without initialization \cite{Douglas1956adm,Gabay1976adm}.
-There exist alternatives to the direct DDCM approach that include the inverse DDCM approach \cite{Ibanez2017ddcm,Ibanez2018ddcm,Ibanez2019ddcm}, which reconstructs the material model based on the given dataset as a traditional energy functional for the computations, and the hybrid DDCM approach \cite{Gebhardtddcmstatic2020,Gebhardtddcmdynamic2020,Kanno2021hybridddcm,Gebhardtddcmcontacts2024}, which combines both the direct and inverse approaches.
-The direct DDCM approach has been extended by numerous other works to noisy data \cite{Kirchdoerfer2018ddcmDyn,He2020ddcmnoise}, dynamics \cite{Kirchdoerfer2017ddcm}, large deformations \cite{Keip_ddcm_nonlinearbar,Conti2020nonlinDDCM,Platzer2021admnonlin}, inelasticity \cite{Eggersmann2019ddcminelastic}, fracture \cite{Carrara2020fracture}, uncertainty quantification \cite{Zschocke2022ddcmuncertainty,Prume2023ddcmuncertainty}, and multiscale mechanics \cite{Korzeniowski2021ddcmmultiscale,Gorgogianni2023ddcmmultiscale,Prume2025ddcm}, and also coupled with game theory \cite{Weinberg2023ddcm}.
-Another field of application is material modeling where the direct DDCM approach is reformulated to identify the stress field based on the given strain data \cite{Leygue2018datamodel,Dalemat2019datamodel,Stainier2019datamodel,Flaschel2022datamodel}.
-In other fields than mechanics, the direct DDCM approach also finds its applications, for instance, in magnetism \cite{Gersem2020ddcmmagnetic}, electro-mechanical coupled problems \cite{Marenic2022ddcmelectro}, or simulation of electrical circuits \cite{Gebhardtelectric2025}.
+This idea is the same as the alternating direction method (ADM) without initialization \cite{Douglas1956adm,Gabay1976adm} (see also \cite{Glowinski2014adm} for a historical overview of ADM).
+In general, ADM is applicable to both convex and certain non-convex formulations, although its basic form often suffers from slow or unreliable convergence because coupling constraints are enforced only implicitly.
+To tackle this issue, particularly for convex problems, an extension of ADM is the alternating direction method of multipliers (ADMM) which employs augmented Lagrangian method and hence dual variables to speed up convergence \cite{Fortin1983admm,Boyd2011admm}.
+These enhancement stabilizes the iteration and provides convergence guarantee for convex problems.
+For non-convex problems, ADM remains the chosen method in practice, although it generally does not guarantee local or global optimal solution despite globally optimal solutions of each subproblem (see e.g. discussions in \cite{Gebhardtddcmsolution2025}).